This all-natural, safe cold remedy can soothe sore throats and comfort your kids when medication isn’t an option.

-I was doing some reading about honey the other day.
+If you read about honey and colds there is a lot of information!
 I read a research article where they gave 105 children with colds either honey, honey-flavored cough medicine or no treatment.
 All of the children got better, but honey consistently scored best in parents’ rating of their children’s cough symptoms.
 The researchers said that honey may work by coating and soothing an irritated throat and it’s believed to have antioxidant and antibacterial effects.
 Dark-colored honey, such as buckwheat honey used in the study, is particularly high in antioxidants.

 Just make sure if you are going to give honey to a child, that they are older than 12 months old. *Honey should not be given to babies younger than 12 months. *